CANNABIS & JUSTICE · PART 3

 Discrimination Proved

-At the July 2024 customs check, the DIICOT prosecutor ordered the confiscation of both treatments: the medical cannabis and the lisdexamfetamine (the ADHD treatment), both legally prescribed in the United Kingdom.
-Both substances are in the same legal schedule — Table II of controlled substances.
+At the July 2024 customs check, the DIICOT prosecutor ordered the confiscation of both treatments: the medical cannabis and the lisdexamfetamine (the ADHD treatment), both legally prescribed in the United Kingdom (UK Schedule 2, specialist prescribing permitted).
+In Romania, however, under Law 143/2000, the two substances are not equal: lisdexamfetamine sits in Table II (high-risk drug with recognised medical use), while cannabis sits in Table III (risk drug — a lower category).
+Lisdexamfetamine crossed the border without incident; medical cannabis, with the less severe classification, was confiscated.
+The legal reasoning — step by step

 The case received extensive media coverage: BihorJust: Historic ruling — Tribunal confirms patients' right and Ziare.com: Premiere for Romanian justice documented the 3-0 precedent from January 2026.